fedbiomed/fedbiomed/docs/developer/definition-of-done.md

 ### User/Developer Docs
 - Add API reference in `docs/developer/api` if there is a new module introduced.
 - Write minimal documentation for scripts (separate README file) or notebooks (inside the notebook).
-- Update/Add documentation in `docs` if there is a new feature or change in API that will impact the given examples in documentation.
+- Update/Add documentation in `docs` if there is a new feature or change in API that impacts the content or examples in documentation.

 ## Write unit-test for the code

-- Add a mention like "Current target of unit tests is to reach 100% coverage of code, with reasonably clever functional coverage."
+- Be clever : put reasonable effort on writing tests.
+Current target of unit tests is to reach 100% coverage of code, with reasonably clever functional coverage.
 - Add unit test when correcting a bug.

+## Post-merge actions

+After merging:

+- mark merge `done`
-After merging, mark merge done and update and/or close the issue.
+- update and/or close the issue.